guillaumebdf/QM/README.md

 ### - from Methods and Visualisations part 2
 ### - from Methods and Visualisations part 3

-## This depository also contains all the csv files used for these graphs
+## This depository also contains all the csv files used for these graphs.